 Russian startup Flyter was founded in February of 2018.
 In April 2018, it unveiled its first vehicle concept, the PAC 420–120, a fixed wing VTOL with both electric and hybrid versions.
 In April 2019, it introduced the 720-200 model, which is larger and capable of a heavier payload.
-Flyter plans to make both cargo and passenger versions of the 720-200, which is capable of payloads up to 200kg.
-Flyter is currently looking for investors to develop a full-scale prototype.
+Flyter plans to make both cargo and passenger versions of the 720-200, which is capable of payloads up to 440lbs.
+Flyter is currently still looking for investors to develop a full-scale prototype.

 Stage of Development

 Powerplant: All-Electric and Hybrid-electric versions are in development